tamarit/pn_suite/README.md

 Installation
 ============
 There are two prerequisites to use this tool.
 One is the (free) tool [Graphviz](http://www.graphviz.org/), and the other is the (free) [Erlang/OTP framework](http://www.erlang.org/).
 The (free) system [LoLA](http://home.gna.org/service-tech/lola/) is optional: it enables the use of [LoLA](http://home.gna.org/service-tech/lola/) expressions as properties to preserve when preforming slicing.
-These are the few steps needed to have PN-Slicer installed in a Unix system.
+These are the few steps needed to have PN-Suite installed in a Unix system.

 	$ git clone https://github.com/tamarit/pn_suite.git
 	$ cd pn_suite/